-We’ve listed Google here, but most modern search engines have the ability to reverse image search.
+We’ve listed Google here, but most modern search engines can reverse image search.
 Bing is a great alternative, and the Russian search engine Yandex can also work wonders when Google’s image search lets you down.

 If you’re looking to scour the web even further to search for an image on social media sites, there are a few services that can help.
-One of the most popular is TinEye, which is specialized in reverse image searches.
-It will let you know where the image is uploaded on a variety of sites across the web, including Amazon, Flickr, Twitter, and of course, Facebook.
+One of the most popular is TinEye, which specializes in reverse image searches.
+It will let you know where the image exists on various sites across the web, including Amazon, Flickr, Twitter, and of course, Facebook.

-There are a few other free options for Facebook reverse image searches like SauceNAO, which is built to recognize languages that don’t use the Roman alphabet.
-This makes it great for finding sources outside of the English-speaking world, particularly from East Asian countries like China, Korea, and Japan.
+There are a few other free options for Facebook reverse image searches like SauceNAO, which recognizes languages that don’t use the Roman alphabet.
+This feature makes it great for finding sources outside of the English-speaking world, particularly from East Asian countries like China, Korea, and Japan.

-As for paid options, RevIMG is a great platform for reverse image searches.
+As for paid options, RevIMG is an excellent platform for reverse image searches.
 It uses a unique algorithm to identify products, buildings, art, text, and more.
-It isn’t cheap though, at $49 a month for the cheapest package.
+It isn’t cheap, though, at $49 a month for the most affordable package.